synedra/runzoho/BLOG_POST.md

 ---

-PART 2: Deploying the App (do this before creating credentials so the OAuth redirect has somewhere to redirect **to**.)
+## PART 2: Deploying the App (do this before creating credentials so the OAuth redirect works)

-Important: Deploy the Netlify app before creating your RunAlloy Zoho credential.

 ### Quick Deploy with Netlify (one-click happiness)